Drop Surfing: What’s The Differences With Dropshipping?

 - Drop surfing provides multiple vendors for eCommerce owners to choose from

-- Sellers can garner higher profit than traditional dropshipping
+- Sellers can garner higher profits than traditional dropshipping

 - It is an accessible business to start with little to no capital